-Walls are a hot topic these days and safety, of course, plays a big part.
+Walls are a hot topic these days, and safety, of course, plays a big part.
 If we think about walls rationally rather than emotionally, they are easy things to understand.
-A wall is a place, thing or action that provides a separation between two or more things.
-Walls can provide seclusion, security or safety.
-They can delineate locations, be part of a memorial or merely be an architectural statement.
-In fact, other than the former Berlin Wall and the old Soviet Gulag, a researcher would be hard pressed to find any walls with a nefarious purpose.
-As the saying goes, "Strong fences make for good neighbors," and a fence is just a wall you can see through.
+A wall is a place, thing, or action that provides a separation between two or more things.
+Walls can provide seclusion, security, or safety.
+They can delineate locations, be part of a memorial, or merely be an architectural statement.
+In fact, other than the former Berlin Wall and the old Soviet Gulag, a researcher would be hard-pressed to find any walls with a nefarious purpose.
+As the saying goes, "Strong fences make for good neighbors," and a fence is just a wall you can see through, or "A locked door keeps an honest man honest."
+No one will argue with either of these statements, even a thief locks his door.

 With all this evidence, a wall on our southern border should be an easy sell.
-Remember, "Strong fences make for good neighbors," and "A locked door keeps an honest man honest."
-No one will argue with either of these statements when even a thief locks his door.
-The error occurs when we contrast a country with private property.
-While no one would allow strangers into their home without permission, the socialist sees nothing wrong with allowing everyone into their country without permission.
-The communist, on the other hand, will let you in but once you are in, will not let you leave!
-This illustrates well how both of those concepts are contrary to nature.
+The error occurs when we contrast the security of a country with the security of private property.
+The Socialist sees nothing wrong with allowing everyone into their country without permission, while the Communist will let you in, but once you are in, they will not let you leave!
+Oddly enough, neither would allow strangers into their home without permission.
+This well illustrates how both concepts are contrary to nature.

-So, Col. Jim, what's it got to do with safety.
+So, Col. Jim, what's it got to do with safety?
 In the safety business, we say, "Plan Your Work and Work Your Plan."
-This Hispanic Exodus (That's what the media is calling it.) has no plan. . . or does it?
+What the media calls "Hispanic Exodus" seems to have no plan...or does it?
 From day one of THIS exodus, Maslow's Hierarchy of Needs took over.
-Along the way, the people foraged for food, and medical attention, after that shelter, then transportation, clothing, and selectively, other people's possessions to sell or barter.
-There is no reason to expect this to change if the USA throws open our borders.
+Along the way, the people foraged for food, medical attention, shelter, transportation, clothing, and, selectively, other people's possessions to sell or barter.
+There is no reason to expect this to change if the USA throws open its borders.
 The Israelites wandered the desert for 40 years, with nothing but faith in God.
-He gave them manna and Moses, and lest we forget, saved the Israelites using. . . that's right, a WALL of water.
+He gave them manna and Moses, and lest we forget, saved the Israelites using...that's right, a WALL of water.

-Sitting in a rocker at the Old Place I am, Col. Jim
+Sitting in a rocker at the Old Place, I am, Col. Jim

 Subscribe to: